Chicharon Bulaklak is a very popular beer-match usually served during celebrations, so it’s a great “pulutan”, or tapas snack if you will.

 Mix the spicy vinegar

-- Add the Thai chilis, peppercorns, garlic, and ginger to a food processor and start chopping them up untill you get a very fine mixture.
+- Add the Thai chilis, red bell pepper, peppercorns, garlic, and ginger to a food processor and start chopping them up untill you get a very fine mixture.

 - Transfer all of your mixture into a large bowl and add the coconut vinegar and palm vinegar.
 Have a little taste and maybe add in a bit of salt.
 Not too much though because the chicharon will be plenty salty!